HJBowers/Trossello/README.md

 | updateCard()         | update | post | /api/cards/:cardId                       |
 | deleteCard()         | delete | post | /api/cards/:cardId/delete                |

+### React Component Folder Standards
+Each Component should exist in a separate file where possible.

+Large Component files should be split up into sub components.

+A Component with multiple sub components should be reorganized into a Component folder:
+  - The component sharing the folder name should be renamed to index.js and have an accompanying index.sass file.

+  - Everything inside the component Directory should only be rendered as a sub component of the index component.

+  - Components with many sub components of the same type (ex: menu panes) can have a Directory for organizing those components with a lower case name.

+Component file and Directory names should be in UpperCamelCase.

+Class names for Components inside of a Component directory should start with the Component directory name. (ex: components/BoardShowPage/CardModal/LabelMenu -> .BoardShowPage-CardModal-LabelMenu)

 ### Contributors

 - [deadlyicon](https://github.com/deadlyicon)